ASBench: Image Anomalies Synthesis Benchmark for Anomaly Detection: Related Work

 \subsection{Anomaly Synthesis}

-The development of anomaly generation techniques has progressed from simple image-layer operations to complex generation-based approaches.
+The development of anomaly generation techniques has evolved from simple image‑level manipulations to complex generative approaches.
 Hand-crafted method is the mainstream research direction in the early stages of anomaly synthesis research.
 Initial methods primarily operated at the patch level for augmentation.
 Techniques such as CutOut~\cite{devries2017improvedregularizationconvolutionalneural} and RIAD~\cite{zavrtanik2021reconstruction} simulated anomalies by blacking out certain patches, while methods like CutPaste~\cite{li2021cutpaste} further replaced patches with textures from other regions to mimic anomalies.
 However, the shapes of anomalies generated through these approaches often differed significantly from real anomalous shapes.
 Consequently, subsequent research gradually shifted toward using random noise to simulate anomalous regions.
 Representative methods include DRAEM~\cite{zavrtanik2021draem}, which employs Perlin noise~\cite{hart2001perlin} and external texture datasets to generate anomalous textures, and FractalAD~\cite{xia2024fractalad}, which utilizes fractal noise.
-Building upon these approaches, MemSeg~\cite{yang2023memseg} restricted anomalies to appear only in foreground regions, while NSA~\cite{schluter2022natural} used the object’s own texture to fill anomalous areas.
+Building upon these approaches, MemSeg\cite{yang2023memseg} constrained anomalies to appear only in foreground regions, whereas NSA~\cite{schluter2022natural} filled anomalous areas with the object’s own texture via Poisson image editing.

-Generative-model-based methods have demonstrated outstanding performance, as the synthesized textures more closely resemble real anomalies and exhibit greater diversity.
-Early methods such as DFMGAN~\cite{duan2023few} and AdaBLDM~\cite{li2024novel} utilized GANs~\cite{salimans2016improved} and latent diffusion models to generate defect images, enhancing anomaly generation under small-sample conditions.
-The introduction of diffusion models~\cite{ho2020denoising}, such as AnomalyDiffusion~\cite{hu2024anomalydiffusion}, enabled precise control over the spatial and visual embedding of anomalies, generating realistic anomalous images.
+With the advancement of generative models, methods based on generative models have gradually become mainstream in anomaly synthesis, as they produce textures that are closer to real anomalies and offer greater diversity.
+Early methods such as DFMGAN~\cite{duan2023few} and AdaBLDM~\cite{li2024novel} utilized GANs~\cite{salimans2016improved} and latent diffusion models to generate defective images, thereby improving anomaly generation capabilities under few‑shot conditions.
+In recent years, diffusion models~\cite{ho2020denoising} have been introduced to the anomaly synthesis task.
+Methods such as AnomalyDiffusion~\cite{hu2024anomalydiffusion} enable precise control over the spatial distribution and visual appearance of anomalies, capable of generating more realistic anomalous images.
 RealNet~\cite{zhang2024realnet} combined adaptive diffusion models with feature selection modules to enhance anomaly detection performance.